Fill 1 Created with Sketch. Event Bannock Fest

 Bannock Competition

-- People's Choice (guests can purchase a ballot to vote)
+- People's Choice (guests to purchase a ballot to vote)

 Main Lobby